Engin-Boot/capture-behavior-of-a-visit-counter-GaganPunjabi/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given Backup server is present
-  When Primary server is not accessible
+  Given Add all entries manually in personal computer When Server is not running.
-  Then Switch on the backup server and transfer the request to that server.
+  Then Start Synchronization program to add all entries in a personal computer to the server

 Scenario: Reconcile counts if the sensor is offline for a while